sergeosn/Developments/README.md

 # Description

-- DiscoveryDNS.
-Class for interaction with the Discovery DNS supplier API.
+- DiscoveryDNS: Class for interaction with the Discovery DNS supplier API.
 (With UnitTest)
-- LDAP.
-API for working with Active Directory
+- LDAP: API for working with Active Directory